mon: get rid of QuorumServices

 HealthService is another mind boggling piece of code: defines a HEALTH_DATA service and is implemented by mon/HealthMonitor.cc, which in turn will manage mon/DataHealthService.cc, the latter being responsible for tracking monitor disk usage across the quorum.

 Given the small usefulness of this infrastructure compared to its large footprint, I would very much enjoy getting rid of it all or implement it in a way that's so trivial that doesn't make my head hurt.

-#2 Updated by Joao Eduardo Luis about 2 years ago
+#2 Updated by Joao Eduardo Luis over 2 years ago

 - Tracker changed from Subtask to Cleanup